orsonteodoro/gcf2/README.md

 The /etc/portage/emerge-system.lst is all @system packages to ban from systemwide LTO for clang.
 This is to prevent configure checks from failing or IR (intermediate representation) incompatibility.
-All packages that are using systemwide LTO should be using the same IR (the compiler's Intermediate Representation) or disabled LTO.
+All packages that are using systemwide LTO should be using the same compiler's IR (Intermediate Representation) or disabled LTO.

 This file must be generated.
 To generate it, do the following: